-After the first day of paving, the air content before the paver shall be the target air content plus 1.5% or minus 1.0%.
+After the first day of paving, the target air content from the previous day will be used until a new target air content is determined before the paver shall be the target air content plus 1.5% or minus 1.0%.
 A new target air content shall be established if the average air loss from two consecutive tests deviates by more than 0.5% from the air loss.
 The air loss shall be determined at one location per half day.
 At the option of the Engineer, air loss determination may be reduced if the air loss is consistent.